Hang up on unexpected calls claiming to be from our fraud team and contact us directly instead. More ways to keep your data safe.

 When you make the ask don't go in guns blazing, expecting instant results.
 Play the long game.

 Find out what your boss needs from you in order to agree to your request and stay on point with this consistently over time.
-It's a more subtle approach, but it works wonders!
+It's a more subtle approach, but it works wonders and won’t leave your manager feeling ambushed or like you have laid down an ultimatum!

 In closing the conversation, let them know you'll work on these areas and agree to revisit the conversation in a specific timeline.
-Of course, if after that time (assuming you have nailed your to do list) there is still no opportunity from transition to permanency, it may be best to look externally.
-But you can do so knowing that you weren’t rushed in your decision making.
+That way you won't be rushed in your decision making.

 5. Get to work